 - For an unexcused absence, you cannot come in at a different time during the week to collect the data due to the limited resources.
 Unfortunately, all unexcused absences will count as a zero; these laboratory exercises are hands-on, group-oriented experiences, which under typical circumstances cannot be made up.
 If you miss, you cannot use someone else's data, this results in a zero.
-All your data needs to be collected in the two-hour time frame, which you must be present for.
-Frequent unexcused absentees will be reported to the Vice President of Student Affairs. - For a university excused absence, it is the student's responsibility to see what arrangements, if any, can be made to attend a different lab section earlier in that week prior to the excused absence (students should email the other instructors if and only if I give you permission to attend a different section, you must make me aware of your absence first, before emailing other instructors).
+All your data needs to be collected in the two-hour time frame, which you must be present for. - For a university excused absence, it is the student's responsibility to see what arrangements, if any, can be made to attend a different lab section earlier or later in that week excused absence (students should email the other instructors if and only if I give you permission to attend a different section, you must make me aware of your absence first, before emailing other instructors).
 Simply showing up to a different lab section without permission from me first and the other instructor's permission second, is not acceptable; you will receive a zero for the lab.
-Note, we are the last lab section for the week, any known absences with a University Excused Absence, has to be made up earlier in the week, plan ahead. - You are expected to be in the laboratory on time.
+If you do not plan ahead you will get zeros for missed labs.
+Any missed lab has to be made up the same week it is missed. - You are expected to be in the laboratory on time.
 If you are late, your lab report grade for that lab to be turned in will be reduced by an equivalent percentage of possible points equal to the minutes late, up until 20 minutes (20 minutes late = 20% reduction, 5 minutes late = 5% reduction, and so on).
 If you are more than 20 minutes late you get a zero for that lab you are to turn in and a zero for the current lab (you are welcome to stay and learn the material; however, you will receive a zero for the lab).
 Showing up late and missing the potentially vital introduction or having your lab partners start without you, is not fair to all group members.
 Show up on time and contribute equally to the group.

-^{}The above scale is very rigid; however, I reserve the right to adjust these values based on the overall class performance, thus stay above the average of the class with the aim to achieve an above average grade in the class.
+\The above scale is very rigid; however, I reserve the right to adjust these values based on the overall class performance, thus stay above the average of the class with the aim to achieve an above average grade in the class.

-[‡] You must pass one of the laboratory exams to pass the course independent of your laboratory report average.
-This is a department policy that has stood the test of time that all instructors must follow and is non-negotiable.
+&lt;sup>‡ You must pass one of the laboratory exams to pass the course independent of your laboratory report average.
+This is a program policy that has stood the test of time that all instructors must follow and is non-negotiable.